harshitarr/eGrocery-ECommerce-Website/README.md

 # 🛍️ E-Commerce Website

-A full-stack, responsive E-commerce web application built with **Next.js**, **MongoDB**, and **Nodemailer**.
+A baisc full-stack, responsive E-commerce web application built with **Next.js**, **MongoDB**, and **Nodemailer**.
 The project includes a dynamic product catalog, cart management system, payment simulation, and email confirmation system.
 Clean UI is supported by **Lucide React** icons and Tailwind CSS.

 ---